euan-gilmour/DKGNonRepudiation/demo-user/README.md

-# Demo Issuer
+# Demo User
-Demo Issuer to release Verifiable Credentials usable in the authentication required by Community Solid Server.
+Demo User to save and interact with Verifiable Credentials usable in the authentication required by Community Solid Server.
-Similarly to the other packages of this project, it requires updated version of the four libraries.
+Similarly to the other packages of this project, it requires an updated version of the four libraries.
 ```
 credo-ts-core-0.5.3.tgz
 digitalcredentials-vc-7.0.0.tgz